 In Black Diamond, it’s a trip back to ‘50s at Marv’s Classic Soda Shop where you’ll find ice cream, homemade burgers and fries, and a whole lot of nostalgia.
 Next door is the Black Diamond Bakery, which offers an incredible variety of breads and buns, fine Danish baking, pastries and much more.

-Photos of the Cowboy Highway
+Photos of the Cowboy Trail in Alberta

-Further reading on things to do near the Cowboy Trail
+Further reading on things to do near the Cowboy Trail in Alberta

 - Kananaskis Country Snowshoeing: West Bragg Creek Trails